ourmaninindia/ourmaninindia-2023/content/en/post/to-quit-or-not-to-quit/index.md

-+++
+---
-categories = ["India","Management"]
+categories : ["India","Management"]
-date = 2014-04-14T11:04:04Z
+date : 2014-04-14T11:04:04Z
-description = "It was eight months ago that I had received a call, out of the blue, from the billionaire owner of the Group.
-He needed a troubleshooter and whether I was interested to work for him. " tags = ["Management", "india"] title = "To quit or not to quit as a director" cover = "cover-yerwada-central-jail-pune.jpg" featured_image = "" read_more_copy = "Read more about my resignation"
+lastmod: ["lastmod", ":git", "date", "publishDate"] description : "It was eight months ago that I had received a call, out of the blue, from the billionaire owner of the Group.
+He needed a troubleshooter and whether I was interested to work for him. " tags : ["Management", "india"] title : "To quit or not to quit as a director" cover : "cover-yerwada-central-jail-pune.jpg" featured_image : "" read_more_copy : "Read more about my resignation"
-+++
+---

 {{< figure figcaption="Yerwada central jail (courtesy www.walkthroughindia.com)" class="left" >}}
 	{{< img src= "yerwada-central-jail-pune.jpg"  alt=" " >}}